nixiieee/encoder-for-rag-chatbot/README.md

 - Softmax Margin loss, where $\alpha$, a constant hyperparameter is added in a formula.
 - Softmax Margin loss + relevance score.
 Relevance score is retrieved from outer scorer model and added just like margin $\alpha$.
 The idea behind this loss is to add ranking inside negative and positive classes.

+More about loss formulas can be found in `losses.py` file.

 The best performance was reached with Softmax Margin loss and the context window of last 6 messages.

 ## Dataset